Illuminating the lantern: coherent, spectro-polarimetric characterisation of a multimode converter: Methods

 \subsection{White light fringe finding}

+Path length differences between the two arms result in a phase measurement that changes as a function of wavelength.
 In order to capture the evolution of the mode transfer matrix with wavelength coherently, the phase of the measured field must change by less than $\pm\pi$ between frames.
 The \textit{white light fringe} refers to the case where this phase change is virtually zero over a wide range of wavelengths, such that interference fringes are visible even at large bandwidth.
 The position of the white light fringe in the interferometer is found by changing the length of the injection arm using the delay line stage shown in \autoref{fig:overviewfig} \textbf{a} and a broadband (50\,nm) \gls{SLD}.
 The white light fringe occurs when the off-axis power is maximised.
 The position used when taking data with the sweeping source is the midpoint between the maxima for the H and V polarisations, such that both are high visibility during the sweep.
 Results from this step are shown in Supplement 1, Figure S6.